fazeem84/person_service/README.md

 Accessing API
 -------------
-Swagger Documentation is Available with the deployed Service.
+Swagger  API Guide is Available with the deployed Service.
 Users Can Test the api through Swagger Portal .
 Swagger portal can be access through browser by accessing urls:
 * http://{HostName}:{HostPort}/swagger-ui.html